 Are parking decals required?

 Yes.
-Parking decals are $75.00 for the academic year and may be purchased online.
+Parking decals are required for all MAW students and those who do not have a graduate assistantship must pay $75.00 for the academic year.
+Parking decals may be purchased online.

 Where is CCU located?

 CCU is located in Conway, S.C.
 The campus is less than 11 miles from Myrtle Beach, S.C.
 For information about the Conway, Myrtle Beach, and the Grand Strand area, visit the Myrtle Beach Area Convention and Visitors Bureau.

 If I moved to Conway, S.C., where would I live?

 Some students live in Conway; some live at the beach.
 For more information, start here: http://offcampushousing.coastal.edu/